Vollinger0/esm/readme.md

 [ ] implement warning/talkback to server chat for syncs, backups probably even random stuff with funny hamster sentences.
 [ ] integrity check: checks if things fit together (e.g. dedicated.yaml config), our own config when running multiple instances, etc.
-    * or adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation
+    * or adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation [ ] wipes from the wipetool should appear in cb:wipes?
+Do i need to alter EAHs database too?

 ### optional
 [ ] usecase: purge galaxy